-During the financial year under review, there was an increase in allocation to financial sector due to improving outlook and attractive valuations.
-Furthermore, there was a decrease in allocation to the technology sector due to the slower-than-expected recovery in the sector.
+During the financial year under review, there was an increase in allocation to telecommunications and media, financial services and health care due to resilient earnings and dividend pay-out from these companies.
+The Fund also reduced exposure in the technology sector due to slower-than-expected earnings recovery and unattractive valuation.